 We do a lot of research in our clinic, one topic we research often is shoulder osteoarthritis.
-It truly amazes me how many new studies there are on the problems of shoulder replacement and fixing a failed replacement.
+There are many new studies on the problems of shoulder replacement and fixing a failed replacement.

 The two types of Shoulder hemiarthroplasty are: